Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Provisional Structure.md

 For more information on the inception of the Lionsberg | Meta Project Structure, see the [[Lionsberg Wiki Books]] and [[Lionsberg Summary]].

+Simply, it is designed and built as a [[New Human Operating System]] and Structure, whose short term aim during the [[10 Year Grand Strategy]] is to invite all humanity to take up an equal, New, and Higher Order Citizenship in the [[Best Possible Future]] we can co-create in partnership the Creator and All Creation.

 Here is a 30 minute introductory discussion:

 <div style="text-align:center"><iframe width="560" height="315" src="https://www.youtube.com/embed/F5MAh4T15_s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>